jackdski/Clothing-Forecaster/README.md

 # Weather-Program
-Python and Bash program that shows the weather forecast for the next day in a GUI window and is also spoken aloud by the computer.
+Python and Bash program that shows the weather forecast for the next day in a simple GUI window and is also spoken aloud by the computer.

 Using:
   - Python 2